fullstacksjs/github-bot/README.md

 ## Configure GitHub Webhooks

 > [!NOTE]
-> If you want to use FullStacksJS events, you can skip this section and go to the [Gaining access to FullstacksJS events (optional)](#gaining-access-to-fullstacksjs-events-optional) section.
+> If you want to use FullStacksJS events, you can skip this section and go to the [gaining access to FullstacksJS events](#gaining-access-to-fullstacksjs-events-optional) section.

 To test GitHub announcements locally: